junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 Throughout the guide, we will begin with a small function that responds to an incoming AWS Lambda event, and then we will step it up by showing how any [Tower][tower-rs] service can be deployed using the same tools.
 If you intend on following along, you will need to have a working Rust and Cargo environment, an AWS account, and [Terraform][terraform] installed on your machine.
-I'm assuming familiarity with all three tools, but I'll try to explain things as we go along.
+I'm assuming familiarity with the tools, but I'll try to explain things as we go.

+> AWS Lamda is certainly no silver bullet, but it's a great tool for building small services that respond to events or
+> small-scale systems.
+Typical problems with AWS Lambda include rate-limiting, caching, and long-running tasks.
+However,
+> for many use cases, it's a great tool that can save you a lot of time and money.

 ## Tools and the ecosystem